It’s half-baked.

 Also of note is the utter lack of grouping for Apple IDs, or being able to set up family accounts in iCloud.

-My ideal scenario would be to have a single username and password for purchasing apps and content – which would indeed have two-factor auth – and completely separate user/service accounts for iCloud (which might or might not).
-That way I could segregate apps, data and services to minimize risk and manage my family’s stuff.
+My ideal scenario would be to have a single username and password for purchasing apps and content – which would indeed have two-factor authentication – and completely separate user/service accounts for iCloud (which might or might not).
+That way I could segregate apps, data, and services to minimize risk and manage my family’s stuff.

 But I digress.

-The way I see it, Apple’s two-factor auth will be a dud not because it prevents people who know your password from buying apps and content on other devices without your consent, but because besides making it harder to perform legitimate purchases2 it won’t improve security of your mail or your iCloud data3 one whit – your contacts, calendars, documents, and whatnot are still out on a limb.
+The way I see it, Apple’s two-factor authentication will be a dud not because it prevents people who know your password from buying apps and content on other devices without your consent, but because besides making it harder to perform legitimate purchases2, it won’t improve the security of your mail or your iCloud data3 one whit – your contacts, calendars, documents, and whatnot are still out on a limb.

 And back up often, just in case.